ikoeUCSD/BGGN213/README.md

 # BGGN213
-Classwork for Bioinformatics Class at UCSD
+Classwork for Bioinformatics Class at UC San Diego